Home

 Tuberculosis and garlic

-And at the turn of the 19th into the 20th century, Western medicine, too, held garlic in high regard as a treatment for tuberculosis.
+At the turn of the 19th into the 20th century, some Western physicians tried garlic as a treatment for tuberculosis.

 https://journals.asm.org/doi/pdf/